 Equality and Diversity - disability and mental health

 Chief Superintendent Neil Honnor, Equality Champion for Disability and Mental Health Equality work in Sussex Police.
-He works alongside Equality Advocates for Mental Health - Steve Voice and Superintendent Di Roskilly; and Equality Advocate for Disability - DC Gary Newman.
+He works alongside Equality Advocate for Mental Health Steve Voice and Staff network chair for Disability and Carers Superintendent Simon Nelson.

 - To provide a policing service that is accessible for people with disabilities and those experiencing mental ill health.